Templatew/Robot-Maze-Navigator/README.md

 Examples of the mazes that the robot can navigate can be found here: [Maze Examples](https://github.com/Templatew/Robot-Maze-Navigator/tree/main/Maze%20Exemples).

 ## Gallery
 In this section, you can find videos showcasing the successful execution of the robot's maze navigation code.
-These videos are screen recordings taken on my personal computer (equipped with an i9-11900k processor) which demonstrate how the code performs in real-time within the CoppeliaSim environment.
+These videos are screen recordings taken on a computer equipped with an i9-11900k processor, which demonstrate how the code performs in real-time within the CoppeliaSim environment.

 ### Video Demonstrations